twigphp/Twig/doc/04-Extending-Twig.markdown

         return 'project';
       }
     }

+The first argument of the `Twig_Filter_Method` constructor is always `$this`, the current extension object.
+The second one is the name of the method to call.

 Using methods for filters is a great way to package your filter without polluting the global namespace.
 This also gives the developer more flexibility